rexengineering/metaflow/examples/istio/README.md

 % docker build -f deploy/Dockerfile.healthd -t healthd .
 % python -m deploy create
 ```
+*NOTE* If you make changes to any code that affects `flowd`, you must re-run the
+build command above and then bounce the flowd pod.

 Ensure the Flow Daemon comes up.
 You should see something like follows: